 VOA Alaska's permanent supportive housing program serves the most vulnerable young adults.

-This is a one of a kind program - the only youth-focused permanent supportive housing in Alaska.
+VOA Alaska's PSH program is the first youth-focused permanent supportive housing in Alaska.

 PSH connects clients with benefits, community resources, life-skills classes such as budgeting and cooking, and employment and education counseling.
 Additionally, clinicians help clients address a number of mental health and substance misuse concerns.

 This program represents hope.
-Hope that with timely intervention, these young adults who are struggling with mental health and addictions do not end up in the homeless system for decades or worse.
+Hope that with timely intervention, these young adults who are struggling with mental health and addictions do not end up in the houseless system for decades or worse.